Azo dye

 Chemical structure of Solvent Yellow 7, an orange colored azo dye.

 Azo dyes are organic compounds bearing the functional group R−N=N−R′, in which R and R′ are usually aryl and substituted aryl groups.
 They are a commercially important family of azo compounds, i.e. compounds containing the C−N=N−C linkage.
 Azo dyes are synthetic dyes and do not occur naturally.
-Most azo dyes contain only one azo group but there are some that contain two or three azo groups, called "diazo dyes" and "triazo dyes" respectively.
+Azo dyes may be classified by the number of azo groups they contain, most commonly either one group (monoazo dyes) or two groups (disazo dyes), though trisazo dyes with three groups and polyazo dyes with four or more groups are also known.
 Azo dyes comprise 60-70% of all dyes used in food and textile industries.
 Azo dyes are widely used to treat textiles, leather articles, and some foods.
 Chemically related derivatives of azo dyes include azo pigments, which are insoluble in water and other solvents.

 Classes

 Many kinds of azo dyes are known, and several classification systems exist.
 Some classes include disperse dyes, metal-complex dyes, reactive dyes, and substantive dyes.
 Also called direct dyes, substantive dyes are employed for cellulose-based textiles, which includes cotton.
 The dyes bind to the textile by non-electrostatic forces.
 In another classification, azo dyes can be classified according to the number of azo groups.

 Trypan blue is an example of a direct dye, used for cotton.